Table of Contents Show

 What Is Baroque Architecture?
 Style, Characteristics, and Period

 Baroque architecture is an architectural style that originated in late 16th-century Italy and lasted into the 18th century.
-The architecture of the baroque period represents one of Europe’s most visually dramatic building traditions.
+The architecture of the baroque period represents one of Europe’s most visually dramatic building traditions, closely tied to the Counter-Reformation and the political ambitions of absolute monarchs.
 How to say baroque?
 It is pronounced “buh-ROHK.”
 Does baroque mean complex?
-While used colloquially to mean complicated, the baroque architectural style goes beyond mere complexity — it is about deliberate dramatic effect and the integration of multiple art forms into a unified spatial experience.
+While used colloquially to mean complicated, the baroque architectural style goes beyond mere complexity.
+It is about deliberate dramatic effect and the integration of multiple art forms into a unified spatial experience.
+As the Metropolitan Museum of Art explains in its Heilbrunn Timeline of Art History, Baroque art emerged from the Catholic Church’s response to the Protestant Reformation, designed to engage viewers through emotional intensity.

-Complex architectural plan shapes based on the oval, dynamic opposition and interpenetration of spaces, and theatrical use of light and shadow (chiaroscuro) define the baroque style characteristics.
+Complex plan shapes based on the oval, opposing and interpenetrating spaces, and theatrical use of light and shadow (chiaroscuro) define the baroque style characteristics.
 The characteristics of baroque art and architecture include monumental scale, rich color palettes, and a fusion of painting, sculpture, and architecture into unified decorative programs.
 The baroque style definition, in essence, is architecture designed to overwhelm the senses.
 Which is not a characteristic of baroque architecture?
-Simplicity and restraint — the baroque style of architecture is defined by its deliberate excess and emotional intensity.
+Simplicity and restraint.
+The baroque style of architecture is defined by its deliberate excess and emotional intensity.

 | Feature | Description |